WASdev/ci.docker/websphere-classic/base/profile/README.md

 Dockerfile.profile does the following:

-1. Extracts the tar file created by Dockerfile.prereq.
+1. Extracts the tar file created by Dockerfile.prereq
-2. Copies the server startup script to the image.
+2. Copies the server startup script to the image
-3. When the container is started the server is started.
+3. When the container is started the server is started

 Dockerfile.profile takes the values for the following variables during build time
 * user[default 'was'](optional) - user used for installation